 Setting up your blog on Bluehost will have complete control over your blog and will be easier to monetize.

 Bluehost usually gives you your domain name for free for the first year and offers discounted rates the longer you subscribe.
-For example, when starting out, the maximum length is 3 years, so you’ll want to pick that option to get the best deal.
+For example, the maximum length is 3 years when starting out, so you’ll want to pick that option to get the best deal.
 Once your 3 years are up, you can just automatically renew everything seamlessly!
 They also allow you to include domain privacy, which is definitely an option you want to opt-in to – Says Eva Keller of DiscoveringHiddenGems.

 If you’re looking to monetize your blog, become an influencer, or leverage the power of blogging for your business, Anthony Gaenzle’s latest book is a must-have on your bookshelf.